Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

     $> make tests
     $> ttm send-results --username jenkinsbot --campaign-name "Test automated ttm"

-Then check the status of your campaign in TTM.
+Then check the status of your campaign in Test Management.

 Configure Jenkins job
 ~~~~~~~~~~~~~~~~~~~~~